edubruell/joinery/README.md

 It uses token-based indexing, flexible text normalization, phonetic encoders, and optional blocking to match imperfect or inconsistent records.
 The package is  inspired by the ideas behind Thorsten Doherr’s **searchengine** project (see: [https://github.com/ThorstenDoherr/searchengine/](https://github.com/ThorstenDoherr/searchengine/)).

-Like good woodworking, the goal is to make the joins clean,without reaching for the mallet.
+Like good woodworking, the goal is to make the joins clean, without reaching for the mallet.

 ## Installation